The secondary air injection system, is actually a component of the exhaust system.

 - The air injection pump relay contacts not making contact.

 A faulty pump is generally the most frequent cause of the system failing.
-Too much moisture can cause damage which results in seizure of the pump.
+Also, Too much moisture can cause damage which results in seizure of the pump.
 Faulty ground and voltage supply can also cause the pump to fail.